puzzle/amm-techlab/content/en/docs/01.0/_index.en.md

 {{% alert title="Note" color="primary" %}}Use Chrome for the best experience.
 The Url to the Web IDE also can be found in your project.
 The deployment is exposed with a route.{{% /alert %}}

-Once you're successfully logged into the web IDE open a new Terminal by hitting `CTRL + SHIFT + C` or clicking the Menu button --> Terminal --> new Terminal and check the installed oc version by executing the following command:
+Once you're successfully logged into the web IDE open a new Terminal by hitting `CTRL + SHIFT + C`/`CTRL + SHIFT + ~` or clicking the Menu button --> Terminal --> new Terminal and check the installed oc version by executing the following command:

 ```bash
 oc version